jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 Now we have a database structure defined we can use it in our already defined servant module `Lib.hs`.
-We have already seen most of this source file in the previous [blog post]({filename}/pragmatic-haskell-message-servant.md), the complete new version is listed below:
+We have already seen most of this source file in the previous [blog post]({filename}/pragmatic-haskell-message-servant.md), the complete new version is in [the sources](#dbhs).

 The functionality is still the same except now we're using a database as backend rather than a file.
-What's interesting about the example is that it shows both how to insert, as well as retrieve data with help of beam.
+Just like with the previous post, the example shows both how to insert, as well as retrieve data.
-It also does a `JOIN` operation.
+Now it also does a `JOIN` operation with the beam dsl.
-This is enough to build a large backend system from.
+Having these tools is in principle enough to build a large backend system from.

-## Messages
+Let's inspect the new changes.

 ```haskell
 messages :: Connection -> Message -> Handler [Message]
 messages conn message = do
   messages <- liftIO $
 ```
 Messages will hold the messages we're going to query from the database.
+`liftIO` means we're doing a function within the `IO` context (eg, interact with the world).

 ```haskell
     PgBeam.runBeamPostgres conn $ do
 ```

-Run the beam monad with help of a connection.
+Run the beam Monad with help of a connection.
-In other words, everything within this do block is a query for the database.
+In other words, everything within this do block is a query for the database, and we're explicitely using postgres.

 ```haskell
       let user = from message
 ```
 Retrieve the user from message for convenience.
+This is just a shorthand.

 ```haskell
       [user] <- runInsertReturningList (DB._users DB.awesomeDB) $ Beam.insertExpressions [DB.User{
             DB._userId = Beam.default_,